Click the icon to view documents

 In every case we have seen, the D-lock is sold secure Gold and therefore meets our requirements, but the cable is not.
 Unfortunately, this isn’t always clear on the packaging.
 So long as the bike is locked through the frame to an immovable object with this D-lock then it is covered under our policy.
 However, a wheel locked with the cable wouldn’t be covered as they are too easy to cut.

-Your bicycle is covered while in a locked vehicle or locked through the frame to an immovable object with an approved lock for up to 12 hours at a time.
-Beyond twelve hours, we consider the bike to be “abandoned” and it is no longer covered by us.
+Your bicycle is covered while in a locked vehicle or locked through the frame to an immovable object with an approved lock for up to 12 hours at a time on Essential and Performance policies, or 18 hours on an Ultimate policy.
+Beyond these limits, we consider the bike to be “abandoned” and it is no longer covered by us.

 We offer two complementary insurance products for cyclists.
 We have 3 tiers of bicycle insurance to cater for different cyclists however our Ultimate Bicycle insurance is best set up for people who are looking to travel with their bike as it provides complete cover for your bikes wherever you are in the world, including crash damage and theft, with numerous other benefits thrown in.
 Our travel insurance covers medical expenses and repatriation in the event of an accident abroad, on top of lots of other features you’d expect from a travel insurer but it won’t cover your bicycle.
 In short, from your local lanes to the summit of the Monte Zoncolan, we’ve got you covered.